 4.1 Water Clarity & Light

-- Stained water / low light: High‑contrast patterns (red head, chartreuse belly) and lures generating noise (buzz blades, poppers) cut through murky conditions—Sealite BuzzBlade Jr. stands out.
+- Stained water / low light: High-contrast patterns and noisy lures like the Sealite BuzzBlade Jr. thrive in murky water.

 4.2 Sea State & Wind